7.3 Ward Melchizedek Priesthood Leadership

 Elders Quorum and High Priests Group Instructors

-With the bishop’s approval, the elders quorum president or one of his counselors calls and sets apart one or more elders to serve as elders quorum instructors.
-Likewise, the high priests group leader or one of his assistants calls and sets apart one or more high priests to serve as high priests group instructors.
+With the bishop’s approval, the elders quorum president or one of his counselors may call and set apart one or more elders to serve as elders quorum instructors.
+Likewise, the high priests group leader or one of his assistants may call and set apart one or more high priests to serve as high priests group instructors.

-Quorum and group leaders assign instructors to teach lessons during priesthood meeting.
+Quorum and group leaders assign instructors to teach doctrine and lead discussions during priesthood meeting.
 Instructors follow the principles outlined in 5.5.4.